lucas-swiniarski/project-0/README.md

 3.  **Tokenize the datasets:**
     This script uses the trained tokenizer to convert the raw text datasets (train, validation, test) into sequences of token IDs.
     You can adjust the number of processes with the `--num-proc` flag.
-    You can choose a selection of datasets --dataset-names institutional-books+tinystories or all.
+    You can choose a selection of datasets --dataset-names institutional-books tinystories.
     ```bash
     python3 -m tokenizer.tokenize_dataset \
         --dataset-dir /home/lucas/data/v2/raw/pre_training \